rusac/math/README.md

 - [What Happens When Maths Goes Wrong? with Matt Parker](https://www.youtube.com/watch?v=6JwEYamjXpA) - *"You can find any pattern you want to any level of precision you want as long as you're prepared to ignore enough data."*
 - [Beyond Reasonable Doubt - The Story of Sally Clark (Bayes' Theorem used in court case)](https://plus.maths.org/content/beyond-reasonable-doubt)
 - [Honda Needs a Tune-Up](http://davidsd.org/2008/12/honda-needs-a-tune-up/) *- "A musical road that Honda built in Lancaster, CA..
 A team of engineers carved some grooves into a highway that were carefully spaced to play the William Tell Overture as you drive over them at a constant speed."*
+- [A Matter of Millimeters: The story of Qantas flight 32](https://admiralcloudberg.medium.com/a-matter-of-millimeters-the-story-of-qantas-flight-32-bdaa62dc98e7) *"But on the stub pipe recovered from the failed Qantas engine, the counter bore was displaced to one side by approximately half a millimeter, resulting in an irregular wall thickness that varied from 1.42 mm on one side to only 0.35 mm on the other.
+It was this extra thin part of the pipe wall that failed on flight 32."*

 # Math prep, studying, etc